zesplot/zesplot/README.md

 ## Compiling

 Zesplot is implemented in Rust so we can leverage `cargo` to build it.
 Consider using rustup ( https://rustup.rs/ ) if you are new to Rust.
+We need to use nightly in order to leverage the 128 bit integer features not yet in the stable channel.
+Using rustup, run `rustup override set nightly` from within the cloned repository.
+Check using `rustc -V` whether you are now indeed using nightly.

 Once you have Rust up and running, and cloned this repository, use either

 	cargo build